 19 Then he shall turn his face toward the fort of his own land: but he shall stumble and fall, and not be found.

 Antiochus III the Great lost a battle to the Romans and the resulting Peace of Apameia (188 B.C.) was onerous.
 Because he was greatly in need of money, Antiochus attempted to plunder the Temple of Baal at Elymais in Armenia of its gold and silver treasure and was stoned to death by the people of the city.
+He "stumbled" and "fell".

-20 Then shall stand up in his estate a raiser of taxes in the glory of the kingdom (or "there shall arise one who shall send send a tax collector"): but within few days he shall be destroyed, neither in anger, nor in battle.
+20 Then shall stand up in his estate a raiser of taxes in the glory of the kingdom (or "there shall arise one who shall send a tax collector"): but within few days he shall be destroyed, neither in anger, nor in battle.

 Seleucus IV, Philopator, needed tribute money to pay Rome and sent Heliodorus to Jerusalem to rob the temple of its wealth.
 God miraculously stopped him.
 Seleucus was murdered (poisoned) by Heliodorus.